cerndigitalmemory/oais-platform/README.md

 Main goals of the platforms are:

-- Trigger resource harvesting and produce BagIt packages, using the [bagit-create](https://gitlab.cern.ch/digitalmemory/bagit-create) tool;
+- Allow users to trigger the _harvesting_ of resources and produce SIPs (using the [bagit-create](https://gitlab.cern.ch/digitalmemory/bagit-create) tool);
-- Trigger the preservations and sorrounding workflows;
+- Allow services and users to _deposit_ SIPs and ingest them in the platform;
-  - Evaluation of a3m, an alternative Archivemeativa version (gRPC service);
+- Trigger preservation workflows;
   - Interface with a distributed deployment of Archivematica;
   - Send SIPs to Archiver.eu platforms and evaluate their interfaces, performance and behaviour on ingestions and processing metadata;
 - Send prepared AIPs to the new CERN Tape Archive (CTA);
 - Maintain a _registry_ of the successfully harvested and ingested resources, processing and exposing metadata;
-- Expose resources on an access system (powered by Invenio?), exploiting the metadata and revisions features of the CERN AIP specification.
+- Expose resources on an access system powered by InvenioRDM.

 ## Run